How to Generating DB Specification from Database>

 8. Click OK to confirm.

-9. Refresh the document content by clicking on the Refresh button above the document editor.
+9. Refresh the document content by clicking the Refresh button above the document editor.

 Refresh document